-The Kansas 4-H STEM - Rocketry program is designed to allow 4-H members to explore aerospace through rockets of various sizes.
+rockets of various sizes.
 Kansas 4-H has adopted the National Association of Rocketry's rules, regulations, and safety guidelines.
 These rules apply to how rockets are to be displayed at the fair and what those displays should and should not contain.
 These rules apply to all rockets displayed in the STEM Division.
-Exhibit Information for ALL rocketry categories:
+These are more simplistic rules that cover the most common scenarios that are likely to appear at county fairs.
+Youth who are eligible for the Kansas State Fair should read the Kansas State Fair rules for this division as the State Fair rules expect more from youth and set a higher bar as it is a state-wide event exhibiting the best from across the State of Kansas.